zalyoung/gitlab-handbook/content/handbook/engineering/development/analytics/monitor/optimize.md

   - To assist with capacity planning, we start with a capacity of 10 weight per engineer and deduct based on time off, team days, on-call schedules, or other activities.
 The EM captures the execpted capacity in the planning issue.
   - Issues that we know will slip from the previous release should be reweighted for the remaining effort left and rescheduled to the next release.
 - By the 15th, Product and Engineering will have ordered the list of issues in the `Next 1 - 3 releases` board.
-  - Depending on availibility, either Product or Engineering will take capacity into consdieration and assign the top issues in each [type category](/handbook/engineering/development/dev/plan/optimize/#merged-merge-request-types) to the next release.
+  - Depending on availibility, either Product or Engineering will take capacity into consideration and assign the top issues in each type category to the next release.
   - The engineering manager will assign the ~Deliverable label to any committed work.
   - The entire planning process is asynchronous, however a synchronous meeting to review the final release scope is optional if Product and Engineering require additional collaboration.